 The Solar Electricity for Community Buildings Pilot Program

 The Solar for Community Buildings Program enables eligible community groups and organizations to generate up to 75kW of solar photovoltaic (PV) electricity on their roofs or properties and sell it to their utility under a 20-year contract.
+The program aimed to:

 - support community participation in renewable energy generation

 - learn more about how solar electricity can help Nova Scotia continue its clean energy transition

 - Mi’kmaq bands in Nova Scotia

 - registered non-profit or charitable organizations, including churches

 - municipalities or organizations wholly owned by a municipality

 As per the regulations, the intention is to distribute successful projects both geographically across the province and between eligible groups.